Will ‘Media Literacy’ classes help protect school children? One state thinks so - NewsBreak

 “I do believe social media can be harmful to kids, specifically girls,” she said.

-Hodges said she continues to see an increase in anxiety, depression, loneliness, and even lack of sleep in children who use social media regularly; however, she said social media can also be a positive experience with proper parameters and education.‘Step back, don’t read the Facebook posts’: Dr. Francis Collins on vaccinating kids and COVID-19
+Hodges said she continues to see an increase in anxiety, depression, loneliness, and even lack of sleep in children who use social media regularly; however, she said social media can also be a positive experience with proper parameters and education.Here are 6 iOS 15 settings you should disable right now to improve battery life

 While Illinois is the first state to require such education, Mozaffar, and other advocates want to see it go further.